Making a good First Impression

 When you're buying a house it's always said that you make your decision within the first 11 seconds.

-Well the opinion we form of each other is much the same.
+opinion we form of each other is much the same.

 Across a crowded room or even as you pass someone in the street, you've formed some kind of opinion.
 Those sub-conscious opinions made in the first few seconds are based purely on appearance.